 You will have access to the entire team throughout the period of your follow up.
 You will be given a contact number for emergency problems.

-Will I need to take vitamin supplements and if so, for how long?
+Will I need to take vitamin supplements after weight loss surgery and if so, for how long?

 Following a gastric bypass, you will be on life long vitamin supplementation.
 Your dietitian will provide more specific advice at follow up appointments.